William Ruto and his Presidential running mate were discovered by ‘Deep State’ while in college and assigned ‘special duties’

 At the time, agitation for political reform in Kenya was getting to fever pitch with public universities as hotbeds for dissent.
 In a counter move, the Deep State came up with a scheme to organize university students into regional and ethnic blocs to sabotage SONU, the pro-reform and militant umbrella students’ body at the University of Nairobi.

-While DP William Ruto chaired the Uasin Gishu university students association, Gachagua was leader of the Nyeri University students faction besides leading the Free Travelling Theatre group.
+While Ruto chaired the Uasin Gishu university students association, Gachagua led the Nyeri University students faction besides leading the Free Travelling Theatre group.

 Through “hustling” they instantly became darlings of the Deep State.
 That is how Ruto secured his first job with a mysterious outfit known as Youth for Kanu ‘92 (YK’ 92).
 On his part, Gachagua never went job searching as he landed a job as a ‘special’ District Officer (DO).